brunch/coffee-script-brunch/README.md

 [brunch](http://brunch.io).

 ## Installation
-Install the plugin via npm with `npm install --save coffee-script-brunch`.
+Install the plugin via npm with `npm install --save-dev coffee-script-brunch`.

 Or, do manual install: